 HOW TO PARTICIPATE (it’s fun and easy!)

-- Pick up your free copy of Call Me American at Beaverton City Library Main or Murray Scholls Branch starting on November 16th, 2019 (while supplies last).
-Or, check out a copy from the library.
+- Pick up your free copy of Just Mercy at Beaverton City Library Main or Murray Scholls Branch starting on November 14th, 2020.

 2. Read the book!
 Read it twice!
 Pass it along to someone else to read!